 Tuition and fees are due June 20.

-UVA Launchpad is 6 credit hours and is eligible for Summer 2021 financial aid.
-More information regarding types of financial aid is available here.
+UVA Launchpad is 6 credit hours and is eligible for Summer 2022 financial aid.
+More information regarding types of financial aid for UVA students is available here.
 Grant funding for Summer Session is extremely limited and need-based.
 Some students may only qualify for financial aid in the form of federal student loans.
 Students seeking aid are encouraged to apply for admission early.

 Student Financial Services does not award financial aid to international students.